What is Blepharoplasty?

 Once you decide to move forward, you will meet with your primary care physician and your ophthalmologist to get clearance for the surgery.
 CCFPS will schedule you for your blepharoplasty procedure and see you back at our office for a preoperative visit.
 During this appointment, we will go over the surgical plan as well as provide you with resources to make your recovery faster and more comfortable.

-- For upper eyelids, loose or extra skin in the upper eyelids that is affecting your appearance and possibly obstructing your vision is removed.
+- For upper eyelids, loose or extra skin in the upper eyelids that are affecting your appearance and possibly obstructing your vision is removed.
 Incisions are made in the eyelid crease where signs of surgery should be nearly invisible.

 The Recovery Process